Lattice Boltzmann simulations of stochastic thin film dewetting: Results

-In the early stage of the deterministic dewetting, we expect that the droplet size distribution, quantified in terms of the droplet height, will be strongly correlated to the maximal unstable wavelength $\lambda_{\text{max}} =2\pi/q_0$:
+In the early stage of the deterministic dewetting, we expect that the droplet size distribution, quantified in terms of the droplet height, will be strongly correlated to the maximum unstable wavelength $\lambda_{\text{max}} =2\pi/q_0$:

 More quantitatively, in our one-dimensional case the equilibrium shape of a droplet is a circular arc, whose chord is the portion of droplet in contact with the substrate and equals $\lambda_{\text{max}}/2$.
 Therefore, it can be shown, by means of simple geometrical arguments, that the droplet height is